2022 San Diego Open – Men's singles

 Brandon Nakashima defeated Marcos Giron in the final, 6–4, 6–4 to win the singles tennis title at the 2022 San Diego Open.
-It was his maiden ATP Tour title, and he won it in his hometown of San Diego.
+It was his first ATP Tour title, and he won it in his hometown of San Diego.

 Casper Ruud was the reigning champion, but competed at the Laver Cup instead.

 Seeds

 The top four seeds received a bye into the second round.